erickcastelli/kir-mapper/README.md

 4. Calling KIR alleles, with reports listing potential new SNPs.
 5. Inferring haplotypes within KIR genes, and among KIR genes.

-kir-mapper was written in C++, and it is compatible with Linux.
-It may work on MacOS, but we haven't tested it. kir-mapper is a single program with multiple functions and provides an interface similar to that of samtools, BWA, or Bowtie2.
+kir-mapper was written in C++, and it is compatible with Linux. kir-mapper is a single program with multiple functions and provides an interface similar to that of samtools, BWA, or Bowtie2.

 ## Summary